guptadisha13/receiver-driven-agentic-identity-protocol/receiver-driven-protocol-agentic-identity-v1.md

 1. **Schema Governance:** Establishing a centrally governed, append-only registry (similar to the IANA HTTP header registry) to define standard parameter keys (e.g., `require_is_human`).
 2. **HTTP Header Size Limits:** Designing fallback mechanisms (such as token exchange endpoints) for scenarios where bundled credentials exceed standard 8KB server header limits.
 3. **Session Security:** Standardizing anti-replay mechanisms, such as cryptographic nonces bound to the receiver's challenge.

-## Conclusion & Next Steps

-By anchoring agentic identity in a receiver-driven protocol, the web can maintain native security boundaries without succumbing to the fragmentation of proprietary registries.
-Utilizing a centrally maintained parameter schema and standardized JSON structures eliminates parsing risks while enabling extreme granularity in trust delegation.
-We invite members of the W3C AI Agent Protocol Community Group to collaborate on standardizing the append-only `Agent-Identity` schema registry and establishing the governance framework for federated ledger roots.